How to Apply

 Catholic High School Scholarship

-This scholarship is awarded to two Catholic high school graduates each year.
-It covers 50% of the cost of all courses in a student’s chosen associate degree program.
+This scholarship is awarded to four Catholic high school graduates each year.
+It covers 25% of the cost of all courses in a student’s chosen associate degree program.
 Generally, the student has to enter Labouré in the fall semester following graduation from high school.
 In addition to completion of the FAFSA, there is a separate application for this scholarship.
 The scholarship cannot be combined with any other Labouré College scholarship, and the scholarship can only be applied once per course.
 The scholarship may be discontinued if you stop attending.
 If you are planning on taking a semester off, please make sure you notify the Office of Financial Aid.

 Labouré College Scholarship for Steward Health Care Employees

 Students in degree or certificate programs who work at least 16 hours per week at a Steward Health Care facility receive a scholarship for 25% of the cost of their courses.
 Degree students who work less than 16 hours each week receive a scholarship for 10% of the cost of their courses.
 Verification of employment is required.

 Students who have completed 24 credits toward their current program, possess a GPA of 2.5 or higher, and demonstrate exceptional financial need may be eligible for a retention scholarship.
 Applications are available on the financial aid website or at the Welcome Center.
 Limited funding is available for this scholarship.
 Applications are due by August 1 for the fall semester and by December 1 for consideration for the spring semester.

 Labouré College Scholarship Program